Doctor of Social Sciences

 'Some people call me an idealist.
-When I arrived at the academy, I was a naïve 25 year old woman and now I have become a naïve old lady, which is not bad'.
+When I arrived at the academy, I was a naïve twenty-five years old woman and now I have become a naïve old lady, which is not bad'.

 Mr Pro-Chancellor, Fan may claim to be naïve, but she has proved herself a selfless and remarkably effective custodian of history for the benefit of us all.

 It is my honour and privilege to present to you Professor Fan Jinshi for the award of Doctor of Social Sciences honoris causa.

 Citation written and delivered by Professor Michael Wilkinson, the Public Orator of the University.